Denali Multi-Day Hikes

 For 4 days and 3 nights, you will be able to explore Denali National Park from air and land.
 K2 Aviation, a National Park Service Concessionaire, and Alaska Alpine Adventures, a Commercial Use Authorization holder, are partnering to bring an extraordinary experience to visitors wanting a unique experience in Denali National Park.
 The beautiful flight from Talkeetna will take you to Moraine Lake inside the National Park near the Ruth Glacier.
 Throughout the trip, your guide will talk about the geology, biology and history of the area and teach you skills needed for off-trail hiking.
 You will learn about Alaska and the wilderness as you enjoy the peace and solitude of this stunning National Park.

-The fine print: You will need to bring your outdoor clothing and personal gear.
-Complete list of required equipment will be provided.
+You will need to bring your own outdoor clothing and personal gear.
+A complete list of required equipment will be provided.
 Tours may vary according to weather conditions.
 We’ve been flying for over 50 years and operate a safe reliable service.
 We combine groups to ensure minimum if requested.

 Denali is America’s quintessential National Park.
 With over 6 million wild acres, the tallest peak in North America, and countless rivers and glaciers, Denali National Park lives up to this title as America’s crown jewel.
 While most visitors experience the park via its main northern corridor, the Denali Park Road, the south side of the park sees little annual visitation and remains completely road-less and virtually unexplored.